 - Organizational skills: Nurses often work with multiple patients with various health needs.
 Organizational skills are critical to ensure that each patient is given appropriate care.

 - Physical stamina: Nurses should be comfortable performing physical tasks, such as moving patients.
 They may be on their feet for most of their shift.

 The average pay for registered nurses in the United States ranges from $53,410 to $116,230 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of registered nurses is projected to grow 12 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment of registered nurses is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.